David Owen Norris is a pianist, composer & broadcaster.

 David Owen Norris, the first winner of the Gilmore Artist Award, has played concertos all over North America and Australia, along with several appearances in the BBC Proms.
 A television programme entirely devoted to his work on the Elgar Piano Concerto, ending with a spectacular live performance of the whole work, has been shown frequently.
 Last year he recorded his own Piano Concerto in C with the BBC Concert Orchestra.
 His other concerto recordings include works by Lambert, Phillips, Horowitz & Arnell.
 Solo recitals, all over the world, have particularly featured the music of Brahms, Schubert, Poulenc, Bax & Elgar: he has recorded all Elgar’s piano music, including his own reconstruction of the magnificent Concert Allegro of 1904, along with Karg-Elert’s transcriptions of the First Symphony & the Symphonic Study: Falstaff, and his own transcriptions of the Pomp & Circumstance Marches.

-He began his career by accompanying such artists as Dame Janet Baker, Sir Peter Pears & Jean-Pierre Rampal, and has enjoyed long-standing partnerships with Ernst Kovacic (especially notable is their broadcast of the Schumann violin sonatas on Clara Schumann’s own piano), Sir John Tomlinson, and the late Philip Langridge.
-This spring his ambitious two-disc Sullivan song project appeared on the Chandos label, and later the complete songs of Sir William Sterndale Bennett will appear on EM Records.
+He began his career by accompanying such artists as Dame Janet Baker, Sir Peter Pears & Jean-Pierre Rampal.
+His ambitious complete Sullivan song project will soon be augmented by a third disc on the Chandos label, and by films with RNCM students.
+The complete songs of Sir William Sterndale Bennett will soon appear on EM Records.

 David Owen Norris also plays early pianos.
 His discovery that the World’s First Piano Concertos were written around 1770 in London for the tiny square piano led to a complete reconsideration of that instrument, with an epoch-making recording, and concerto tours of Britain, Europe and America.